Victoria and Albert Museum: Prints and drawings

-"Mantua gown made from an ivory silk brocaded in a pattern of stylised flowers and leaves."

-The museum has a large collection of shoes; around 2000 pairs from different cultures around the world.
-The collection shows the chronological progression of shoe height, heel shape and materials, revealing just how many styles we consider to be modern have been in and out of fashion across the centuries.

 Furniture

 In November 2012, the museum opened its first gallery to be exclusively dedicated to furniture.
-Prior to this date furniture had been exhibited as part of a greater period context, rather than in isolation to showcase its design and construction merits.
-Among the designers showcased in the new gallery are Ron Arad, John Henry Belter, Joe Colombo, Eileen Gray, Verner Panton, Thonet, and Frank Lloyd Wright.
+Prior to this, furniture had been exhibited as part of a greater period context, rather than in isolation to showcase its design and construction merits.
+Among the designers showcased in the new gallery were Ron Arad, John Henry Belter, Joe Colombo, Eileen Gray, Grete Jalk, Verner Panton, Pierre Paulin, Thonet and Frank Lloyd Wright.